 - My cape sundew has started eating.
-Admittedly, I’m new to carnivorous plants and don’t know much about them, but I DO know that I’ve had my sundew for about five months and did not start actually eating its food until I put it in the cabinet.
+Admittedly, I’m new to carnivorous plants and don’t know much about them, but I DO know my sundew did not start actually eating its food until I put it in the cabinet.

-- Small Hoya (not the Compacta) – New leaf growth after it doing literally nothing for six months.
+- Small Hoya (not the Compacta) has new leaf growth after doing literally nothing for six months.

-- Various cuttings I’ve propagated have done better in the humidity and brighter light.
+- Various propagated cuttings as well as Alocasia corms have done and are doing better in the humidity and brighter light.

-- April update!
-My Hoya Compacta has flowered for the first time!
-See below:
+- Hoya Compacta has flowered multiple times (for the first time in my care).